nhuynh30/helloworld/README.md

 hello My name is Quan Huynh.
 I'm sophomore majoring in CS at GMU.
+I'm proficient in Python, Java, HTML, CSS and I'm learning Javascript and C.